 Can I use a different pasta shape?

 Elbow macaroni is the traditional shape of pasta used in tuna salads.
-However, you can use pasta shape you love in this tuna salad with pasta.
+However, you can use pasta shape you love in this recipe for tuna mac salad.

 - Macaroni (Elbows)